Richard Secord (politician)

-Richard Secord (July 19, 1860 – January 12, 1935) was a politician in western Canada, a member of the Legislative Assembly of the North-West Territories, a municipal councillor in Edmonton, and a candidate for the House of Commons of Canada.
+Richard Secord known as Dick, (July 19, 1860 – January 12, 1935) was a politician in western Canada, a member of the Legislative Assembly of the North-West Territories, a municipal councillor in Edmonton, and a candidate for the House of Commons of Canada.

 Early life

 Secord was born in Brant, Canada West, on July 19, 1860.
 He was a great-grandnephew of War of 1812 heroine Laura Secord.
 He was educated in Brant, and graduated with honours from Brantford Collegiate Institute.
 He came to Edmonton by way of Chicago and Winnipeg, arriving September 1, 1881.

 Edmonton teaching and business

 Upon arriving, he helped build the first public school in Edmonton, and then moved to Pakan, Alberta, to teach First Nations children for a year.
 He returned to Edmonton in 1883 and taught for four years, and then entered the employ of John Alexander McDougall as a clerk.
 He started his own fur-trading business in 1888, and sold it to the Hudson's Bay Company in 1890.
 He married schoolteacher Anna Ada York in 1891; the couple had four children.
 Thereafter, he partnered with McDougall.

 In 1897, the pair founded McDougall & Secord, which advertised itself as "general merchants, wholesale and retail; buyers and exporters of raw furs; dealers in land scrip and north west lands; outfitters for survey parties, traders, trappers, miners and others for the north, and suppliers for country stores."
 The two ran the company until 1907, when they sold it and went into business as a financial house and mortgage corporation called McDougall & Secord, Limited, which still existed up until the 20th century and is now permanently closed.

 Richard Secord was a land speculator known for Métis scrip dealings with the local Métis of Edmonton.
-Both he and his business partner McDougall became vastly wealthy off of this process.
-In one case, he and McDougall redeemed 48 land scrips for a total of 286, $000 covering an area of 11, 520 acres.
+Both he and his business partner McDougall became wealthy off of this process.
+In one case, he and McDougall redeemed 48 land scrips for a total of $286,000 covering an area of 11, 520 acres.
+McDougall and Secord were able to become “Edmonton’s First Millionaire Teachers”.
+The Scrip system allowed those with resources to purchase a certificate for face value or perhaps a marginal increase, then redeem the certificate on behalf, sometimes through fraud, of the original holder and re-sell for profit.
+Once a sale was undertaken, unbeknownst to Métis, their claims and rights would be extinguished in the eyes of the Crown.

-Secord was involved in a court case regarding one Métis woman known as Marie Rose Mageau.
-McDougal & Secord purchased her scrip for a total of $480 when the land in question may have been worth more but was never convicted of any wrongdoings.